infrae/infrae.wsgi/README.txt

 The error log can be accessible online via ``/errorlog.html`` on any Zope 2 content.

+Errors can also be sent to a Sentry service (see Paste Deploy section).

 The error log ignores certain errors by default: NotFound, Redirect, Unauthorized, Forbidden, BadRequest, BrokenReferenceError.
 The errlog.html page has a form configure some (or all) of these errors to not be ignored.
 This is